Book a Free Session

 • Application fee payment receipt

 • Confirmation of Enrolment Form (COE) – To obtain a visa to study in Australia you must be fully enrolled in an Australian institution and receive a “Confirmation of Enrolment (COE)”.
 These forms are issued by the Australian institution you will be attending.
-The forms are usually issued after the tuition fees have been received.3Acceptance letter from your host university, this will include the proposed study plan

 • Recent Digital photographs